We have been hearing about the improvements that the benefits of 5G will bring almost since the 4G network was implemented.

-Although doubts also arise about the implementation of the 5G networks that are being studied and dealt with over time.
+However, there are also concerns about the deployment of 5G networks that are being studied and addressed over time.

-One of these doubts is electricity consumption.
+One of these concerns is power consumption.
 5G technology will need more energy in order to achieve this efficiency.
-There are also doubts about the privacy and security of data on the network as more devices are connected the risk is greater.

 The scenario posed by the arrival of 5G requires fluidity and coherence maintained over time, as well as speed of response and tracking of metrics.

-We seek the continuous improvement of 5G's derivative asset processes, removing the conceptual boundaries that have separated radiant assets from underground assets and keeping its telecommunications network visible at all times.
+We seek continuous improvement of 5G-derived asset processes, eliminating the conceptual boundaries that have separated radiant assets from underground assets and keeping your telecommunications network visible at all time.